This post may contain affiliate links. Please read our disclosure policy.

 Ingredients in Rice Pudding

-Add-ins – Dress up this dessert with raisins, currants, dried fruit, nuts, toasted coconut, or any type of nuts or seeds.
+Add-ins – Dress up this dessert with raisins, currants, dried cranberries, nuts, toasted coconut, or any type of nuts or seeds.

 How to Make Rice Pudding

-1. Heat cooked rice with milk, sugar, & salt in a saucepan until thick & creamy.
+1. Simmer cooked rice with milk, sugar, & salt in a saucepan until thick & creamy.

 bowls of Creamy Rice Pudding

-Keep leftover creamy rice pudding in a covered container in the refrigerator for up to 4 days.
-Reheat in the microwave or on the stovetop and add a little milk to loosen it up, if needed.
-Freeze portions in zippered bags in the freezer and thaw them overnight in the refrigerator before reheating.
+How to Store: Keep leftover rice pudding in an airtight container in the refrigerator for up to 4 days.
+Reheat in the microwave or on the stovetop, adding milk if needed.

 Did you try this Creamy Rice Pudding recipe?
 Leave us a rating and a comment below!